Chetham's School of Music: Later history: since 1952

 After the change in organisation, Chetham's could no longer afford to provide education based on scholarships and other allowances, and began charging fees.
 In 1952, the school buildings were considered insufficient so a new block was built, it is currently known as the Nicholls Building and opened in 1955.
 By 1960 the numbers of boys admitted had increased significantly, particularly among day pupils; 230 non-boarding students attended that year, alongside 64 boarders.

 Before becoming a specialist school, Chetham's had a good reputation for music, and on this basis the decision was made to become a co-educational music school in 1969.
 The former Palatine Hotel, which housed offices and shops, was converted into extra teaching space and practice rooms.
 In 1969, 50 students were admitted based on musical potential and by 1972 this had risen to 150, more than half of the entire school.
 In 1977 the school changed to its present name.
 In 1978 the Long Millgate building, the original home of Manchester Grammar School, was purchased to provide additional space to the campus.
 Also included with the building was The Whiteley Hall, a 200-seat central performance space which became the primary venue of Chetham's concerts until 2017.

-New College House, a purpose built boarding house for girls at Chetham's, was opened by Her Majesty Queen Elizabeth II in 1994.
+New College House, a boarding house for girls at Chetham's, was opened by Queen Elizabeth II in 1994.
 The boarding capacity at the school was further increased following an extension to the Nicholls Building in 2004.
 In 2012, a new school building adjacent to the existing site, purpose-designed for music teaching, was opened by the Earl of Wessex (Patron of the school).
 This included The Carole Nash Hall, a 100-seat recital hall, and space for a 400-seat concert hall, which would later open in 2017 as The Stoller Hall.
 The Long Millgate building continues to be used as a boarding house for students, as well as a dining space, a school gym and currently houses the school's art department.
 The Palatine Building was demolished in 2016 to reveal the previously hidden medieval buildings and allow easier access to the library.

 In June 2021, a fire broke out within the Long Millgate building, beginning at approximately 2.20am within The Whiteley Hall.
 The adjacent student boarding houses, Millgate House and Victoria House, were reported to have been successfully evacuated with no harm caused to either the students or staff.
 Fire crews reportedly arrived immediately on the scene and contained the blaze, however the incident caused substantial damage to The Whiteley Hall itself, including the main stage and a pipe organ originally installed in 2002.
-The school gym on the lower levels also suffered water damage, however this was quickly repaired soon after.
-The Whiteley Hall is likely to be closed off to students, staff and the public for the foreseeable future.
+The school gym on the lower levels also suffered water damage.